 The “doing” component applies the learning of the 2 previous modules to acquiring skills to enable our life projects to root and take off.
 Journeyers reach out to identified (1 or 2) skillsmasters of skills which they want to develop or hone for their desired projects with whom they will apprentice for a period between 2-3 months.
 Journeyers practice living in alternate value systems by making a gift exchange for their learning during this time.
 Skillsmasters may become lifelong mentors.

 In the last 2 months of the programme, journeyers make final presentations of their projects and prepare portfolios that demonstrate their learning.

 To close the programme, participants make a vision quest outdoors that solidifies their life purpose and their plant, animal and other spirit allies during a 3-5 day residential retreat.
 The retreat is also a celebration of the journey we have been on as we go forth to continue living regenerative lives.

 Rejea is planned to start in 2021.
 Applications are open on a rolling basis until full so get your application in today!

-The full cost of holding Rejea is KES 22,750 per month (for a pilot of 12 journey-makers. **(exact amount to be confirmed in 2021).
+The cost of holding Rejea is approximately KES 22,750** per month for a pilot of 12 journey-makers. **(exact amount to be confirmed in 2021).

 For you undertaking this journey, this means that we will have our retreats and monthly gatherings in a cozy, green, inspiring space, safe transport to several site visits, the full energy of the facilitator, various guest resource people and 2 co-cordinators, wholesome community meals and snacks, the support of a trained holistic life coach, accommodation during the closing retreat, and necessary resources and materials during the journey.

 In recognition of the deep need for this work in our Kenyan context of silenced but ongoing colonial trauma, and of our commitment to equitable and accessible value exchanges, we are working to raise money to be able to offer scholarships and reduced costs for those who need it.